-Change furnace filter and save up to $60 a Year
+Changing your furnace filter could save up to $60 a year

-Keeping your furnace (gas or electric) tuned up has two big benefits: It makes the furnace run efficiently and it prolongs the furnace’s life span.
-And you can perform the annual tune-up yourself in about three hours.
-Change the filter every month of the heating season (or year-round if the filter is also used for A/C).
+Keeping your furnace (gas or electric) tuned up has two big benefits: It makes the furnace run efficiently, and it prolongs the furnace’s life span.
+The best part?
+You can perform the annual tune-up yourself in about three hours (here’s how).
+As for regular maintenance, you’ll want to change the filter every month of the heating season (or year-round if the filter is also used for A/C).
 Be sure you insert the new one so it faces the right way.
 The filter protects the blower and its motor; a clogged filter makes the motor work harder and use more power.

 Use every last drop of leftover paint